objektwerks/tyrian/README.md

 Tyrian
 ------
->Tyrian feature tests using Scalajs and Snowpack.
+>Tyrian feature tests using MUnit, Scalajs and Snowpack.

 Note
 ----